nmajor/emailgate/README.md

 https://www.pdflabs.com/tools/pdftk-server/
 https://www.pdflabs.com/docs/pdftk-man-page/

+// Example pdftk merge command pdftk A=even.pdf B=odd.pdf cat A B output -

 ### Todo Short

+- To solve the page number and table of contents issue.
+Create a page offset map for emails for each compilation.
+Then, anytime an email is saved, have a post save hook to recalculate the page map.
+You will have to do the thing where you save the number of pdf pages in the email object.
 - Handle the currentFilteredEmail through the url instead of state.
 - Load images in email previews
 - Save the compilation title and subtitle separately to populate the cover and title page with the same data
 - Generate the finalized pdf
 - Fix the pdfs for the title page and message page.
 There is an extra blank page at the bottom.

 ### Todo Long